 This is WKU Libraries' research guide for Psychology and Psychological Sciences programs.
 It contains links to print and online resources to help students, staff, and faculty explore WKU Libraries' many research materials in psychology.
 Print materials for Psychology and Psychological Sciences are primarily located in Cravens Library.
 Please feel free to contact me (see contact information, right), for more assistance.
 I am happy to help you navigate our resources to get you the materials you need!
 We can meet in person, via email, or phone consultation, and my time is flexible--we all lead busy lives!

 BEAM Method of evaluating information: Background, Exhibit, Argument, Method: Using a variety of resources, wisely.

 How to Use a Source: BEAM Method (https://library.hunter.cuny.edu/research-toolkit/how-do-i-use-sources/beam-method)

 CRAAP Method of evaluating web information from California State University-Chico:

-Copyright, Fair Use, and TEACH ACT: What can be legitimately used for classes, face-to-face or online?
+Copyright and Fair Use: What can be legitimately used for classes, face-to-face or online?

 More specifically, if WKU Libraries subscribes to the journal or has a copy of the book (print or ebook), faculty can make a copy of an article or book chapter and use it for/post it to a class.
 If WKU Libraries does NOT own the book or subscribe to the journal, faculty should gather those materials into a course pack for that class, which is handled through the WKU Store.
 Course packs usually have a fee attached.